sidheswar12/DataScientist_Capstone/README.md

 1. Manipulate large and realistic datasets with Spark to engineer relevant features for predicting churn.
 2. Use Spark MLlib to build machine learning models with large datasets.
 3. What could be done with non-distributed technologies like scikit-learn.
-## List of possible event types are:
+## List of possible event types are

 --------------------------